Reaping A Biotech Blunder;

 Chicago last December that Europeans turned abruptly away from genetically

 modified foods during the 1990s.
-Deloffre blames government regulators and
+Deloffre blames government regulators

 scientists who failed to respond properly to Chernobyl, AIDS in the blood